Skip to content

 if __name__ == "__main__":

-# Use a lightweight Python base
+# Use a lightweight Python runtime

 FROM python:3.11-slim